chaninsi/buck2bar/README.md

 # Buck2Bar

-This is a web project called Buck2Bar.
+This is a web project called Buck2Bar that's a sample HTML form and chart that was coded by GitHub-Copilot

 ## Project Structure